GEDI: A Graph-based End-to-end Data Imputation Framework: Abstract

 \section{Abstract}

 Data imputation is an effective way to handle missing data, which is common in practical applications.
-In this study, we propose and test a novel data imputation process that achieve two important goals: (1) preserve the row-wise similarities among observations and column-wise contextual relationships among features in the feature matrix, and (2) tailor the imputation process to specific downstream label prediction task.
-The proposed imputation process uses Transformer network and graph structure learning to iteratively refine the contextual relationships among features and similarities among observations.
-Moreover, it uses a meta-learning framework to select features that are influential to the downstream prediction task of interest.
-We conduct experiments on real-world large data sets, and show that the proposed imputation process consistently improves imputation and label prediction performance over a variety of benchmark methods.
+In this study, we propose and test a novel data imputation process that achieves two important goals: (1) preserve the row-wise similarities among observations and column-wise contextual relationships among features in the feature matrix, and (2) tailor the imputation process to some specific downstream label prediction task.
+The proposed imputation process uses Transformer and graph structure learning to iteratively refine the contextual relationships among features and similarities among observations.
+Moreover, it implements a meta-learning framework to select features that are influential to the downstream prediction task of interest.
+We conduct experiments on real-world datasets, and show that the proposed method consistently improves imputation and label prediction performance over a variety of benchmark methods.